stefanthoss/stefandroid-blog/_posts/2020-12-31-wireless-unifi-bridge.md

 the UniFi controller is enabled.
 Additionally, the "Enable Meshing" option in the "Radios" section of each access point should be enabled as well.

-Once the setup is completed, the access point with the wireless uplink should be listed as *Connected|Wireless* in the UniFi Controller:
+To start the setup, move the switch and access point that is not connected to the UniFi Controller to the location of the other switch and connect the two switches with a wired Ethernet connection.
+Make sure that all devices are adopted in the UniFi Controller.
+Then disconnect the cable between the switches.
+After some time, the access point with the wireless uplink should be listed as *Connected|Wireless* in the UniFi Controller:

 ![Wireless Uplink in UniFi Controller](/assets/images/unifi-devices-wireless-connected.png)